 VIS 1250 - Print Production

-This course will provide the fundamentals of the various printing processes.
+This course will provide the fundamentals of the various printing and design processes.
 It will include digital prepress techniques used to prepare layouts for the different processes used in the industry.

 VIS 2110 - Design Principles

 Development of an identity system, visual language, stationery system and identity manual.
 Exploration of advanced elements and principles of design; introduction to symbology.
 Two classroom, four lab hours per week.